kubeedge/edgemesh/docs/guide/getting-started.md

 https://raw.githubusercontent.com/kubeedge/edgemesh/main/build/helm/edgemesh.tgz
 ```

-server.nodeName specifies the node deployed by edgemesh-server, and server.advertiseAddress specifies the EdgeMesh-Server advertise address list.
+server.nodeName specifies the node deployed by edgemesh-server, and server.advertiseAddress specifies the edgemesh-server advertise address list.
 The server.advertiseAddress can be omitted, because edgemesh-server will automatically detect and configure the advertiseAddress list, but it is not guaranteed to be correct.

 **Example：**